ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+many of the French Canadians.
+A Mother&#x27;s Ixfluknci:.
+ITow touch­
+ing is thi tribute of Hon.
+T. II.
+Ronton
 to his mother&#x27;s influence:
 &quot;My nioiher asked me never to use
 tobacco I have never touched it from